microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 # Character Creation

 When creating a character in Microluxe20, you will need to decide on a race and class.
-After choosing your character's race and class, you can configure their stats, skills, and saves.
+After choosing your character's race and class, you can configure their stats and skills.

 ## Races